 Regents' Core Grade Point Average: To be reported for FIRST-TIME STUDENTS.
-The student's high school GPA on the Regents' Core, as calculated by the admitting institution from the final transcript for admission purposes.
+The student's GPA on the Regents/TOPS Core courses from the final high school transcript.
 Data is reported as a four-character data field, to thousandths.
-For example, a student with a HSGPA of 3.854 would be coded as 3854.
-This should not be blank, but may be for those students with GEDs, adults age \geq 25, international students, or first-time students at open admission (2-year) institutions who did not submit a HS transcript.
+For example, a student with a HSGPA of 3.854 would be coded as 3854

+The Core GPA should be the same as the TOPS GPA as reported in STS which converts grades on designated AP, IB, DE, GT and Honors courses to a weighted 5.0 scale; however, it may be calculated on a straight 4.0 scale.
+This may not be blank for any student with BoR Core Flag = Y or S. This may be blank for those students with GEDs, adults age \geq 25, international students, or first-time students at open admission (2-year) institutions, when the information is not available.